5 Life Changing Events That Change Your Tax Outlook

 April 4, 2012 : Teresa L. Clark - Corporate Communications

-Reaching milestones can mean a change in your tax outlook.
-This includes biggies like getting a first job, having a baby and buying a home.
+Reaching life milestones can mean a change in your tax outlook.
+This includes big life events like your first job, having a baby, and buying a home.
 Sure, resolutions were made to make this year better than last year, but if you want to file an accurate tax return you need to take a walk down memory lane – all the way back to last year.

-Need help jogging your memory about 2011?
-Here are five milestones to keep in mind when filing your tax return.
+Need help jogging your memory about the past?
+Here are five life changing events to keep in mind when filing your tax return:

-Seeing eight bucks an hour shrivel down to six-something due to taxes withheld is disheartening for those working their first job.
+Seeing $8 an hour shrivel to $6 due to taxes withheld is disheartening for those working their first job.
 But, getting the money back that was withheld for taxes is a possibility.

 Generally anyone earning income should consider filing a return to recover taxes withheld and claim tax benefits they’re entitled.
 But, filing requirements depend on a combination of circumstances, including filing status, income and age.
 One of the biggest determining factors is whether a worker is claimed as a dependent, which means taxpayers with otherwise identical circumstances may have different filing requirements.